Blog

 The key point here is that the three-year deadline does not begin when you know about an injury, but on the date when you should have been investigating a medical condition.

-An experienced Maryland medical malpractice lawyer could explain this in more detail.
+An experienced medical malpractice lawyer on Baltimore could explain this in more detail.
 However, an example of a situation in which you would be expected to investigate is if you began experiencing pain that was not caused by something else.
 For example, if you suffered an internal injury and began experiencing pain in your abdomen, you would be expected to investigate it.
 The statute of limitations would likely start on the date you first felt the pain.

 Maryland also has a continuous treatment rule that says the statute of limitations will not begin running until treatment has concluded.